Drakkar Data Flow: Complete Processing Story¶

 handler.on_window_complete(results, source_messages): -results: allExecutorResultobjects from this window (successes and failures). -source_messages: the original messages that triggered this window. - ReturnsCollectResult: additional sink payloads (e.g., aggregated summaries). - ReturnsNone: no additional delivery.

-If a CollectResult is returned, it goes through the same sink delivery pipeline as collect() results.
+If a CollectResult is returned, it goes through the same sink delivery pipeline as on_task_complete() results.

 The SinkManager.deliver_all() method handles delivery to all sinks: